m-lito13/Terrific_Exam/README.md

 4. To access UI - access localhost:3000

 To run without docker
-1. From cmd line - go to folder Backend and run command npm start   (backend will run on port 3001)
+1. From cmd line - go to folder Backend and run commands npm install npm start   (backend will run on port 3001)
-2. From cmd line - go to folder todos-ui-app and run command npm start   (frontend will run on port 3000)
+3. From cmd line - go to folder todos-ui-app and run command npm install npm start   (frontend will run on port 3000)

 NOTE: